keu/docs/astro/connect-external-services.md

 ## Overview

-Before you can run pipelines on Astro with real data, you first need to make your data services accessible to Deployments in your Data Plane.
+Before you can run pipelines on Astro with real data, you first need to make your data services accessible to your Data Plane and the Deployments running within it.
 This guide explains how to securely connect Astro to external data services using the following methods:

 - Public Endpoints
 - VPC Peering

-If you need to connect to a different type of data service that requires a connectivity method that is not documented here, reach out to [Astronomer support](https://support.astronomer.io).
+If you need to connect to a type of data service that requires a connectivity method that is not documented here, reach out to [Astronomer support](https://support.astronomer.io).

 ## Public Endpoints